nazeeruddinikram/one-liner/one-liner.md

 Line spacing
 ========

-* Append a blank line to every line
+* Append a blank line to each line

     ```
         sed G